TYPO3-Console/TYPO3-Console/README.md

 ## Installation

-For the extension to work, it *must* be installed in the typo3conf/ext/ directory *not* in any other possible extension location.
+For the extension to work, it **must** be installed in the typo3conf/ext/ directory **not** in any other possible extension location.
+This directory **must not** be a symlink to another location!

-Don't forget to activate the extension in the extension manager, which will copy the `typo3cms` command line tool into the installation root directory..
+If you activate the extension in the extension manager, it will copy the `typo3cms` command line tool into the installation root directory.
+But it is also possible to create a symlink to `typo3conf/ext/typo3_console/Scripts/typo3cms` in any place you want.
+The console will activate itself on first usage.

 ### Linux and OS X Shell Installation

 ```
 git clone https://github.com/helhum/typo3_console.git typo3conf/ext/typo3_console
-php typo3/cli_dispatch.phpsh extbase extension:install typo3_console
+ln -s typo3conf/ext/typo3_console/Scripts/typo3cms typo3cms
 php typo3cms help
 ```